scvadali/scvadali.github.io/_pages/about.md

 ## Hobbies

 I love running and biking!
 When I seek a peaceful escape, I go bikepacking, and you can read about my adventures in my [blog](https://medium.com/@scvadali).
-For the past three years, I've also been training in Carnatic music, a classical South Indian art form that emphasizes vocal performance.
+For the past four years, I've also been training in Carnatic music, a classical South Indian art form that emphasizes vocal performance.